alexguerra-dev/bleeter-box/README.md

   - [x] Forget what you were going to add.
 - [ ] Project documentation
   - [ ] Document the integration of rnbo and nextjs.
+  - [ ] Add this repo as a link in the documentation.

 > Idea: Spinning picture of a cute thing.
 When you change the pitch the image circle changes speed and direction